ja-guzzle/docs/docs/Tutorials/ingest_local_file_to_mysql.md

 ## Ingest Data from Local file system to MySQL Database

 This tutorial will be covering an end to end use-case of loading data from a local file system to a table in MySQL.
-It will be using Guzzle’s ingestion activity which allows to move data from any source dataset to a target dataset applying various validations, transformations and rejections.
+It will be using Guzzle’s ingestion activity which allows moving data from any source dataset to a target dataset applying various validations, transformations and rejections.

 In this tutorial we cover